Who am I ? Kerrie Anne Christian, 4 x gt gd

-They came to the Illawarra in 1837 as impoverished Bounty Immigrants sailing from the Isle of Skye, Scotland, across the world on the William Nicol.
+daughter of Angus & Mary McKenzie.
+They came to NSW 1837 as Bounty Immigrants from the Isle of Skye, Scotland, on the William Nicol.

 Apparently it’s Scottish Independence Day over in the UK – well north of the border anyway – and also Tartan Day – some see Tartan as a tradition – others as a fashion statement and others as even a protest … Continue reading